What is the Indiahikes Camping Experience Like?

 These are not ordinary tents.
 Our founders and on-ground team have spent over 16 years perfecting them, designing every detail to meet the unique challenges of the Himalayan terrain and weather.
 These tents are expedition-grade shelters, built to withstand torrential rain, heavy snow, and brutal mountain winds, while still offering the comfort and security of a home.

 The journey began with basic A-frame models.
-But when dome tents were virtually unheard of in India, we broke ground — importing custom four-pole, double-fly designs that could hold up against the worst of Himalayan weather.
+But when dome tents were virtually unheard of in India, we broke ground — importing custom four-pole, double-fly designs that could withstand the worst of Himalayan weather.
 Today, that legacy continues.

-What you get is not just a tent — it’s a battle-hardened shelter you can rely on.
+What you get may look like any other tent — it’s a battle-hardened shelter you can rely on.
 You’ll stay warm, your gear will stay dry, and your space will feel secure — even in the remotest, most unpredictable parts of the Himalayas.

 The Dos and Don'ts of staying in a tent.